this is where RESPONSIBILITY BROADENS

 The school and Parent Teacher Group hosts a new Parent Orientation in May for all new parents to get the details on the upcoming school year.
 New school families are given a buddy family to get together with during the summer months and to answer any questions.

-We recommend that Junior Kindergarten students are 4 years of age by September 1st of the school year for which they are enrolling.
-For example, children should be 4 by September 1st, 2016 for the 2016/17 school year.
+Transitional Kindergarten students must be 4 years of age by September 1st of the school year for which they are enrolling.
+For example, children should be 4 years old by September 1st, 2018 for the 2018/19 school year.

-Please note that effective for the 2014/15 school year the State of California changed the incoming age for Kindergarten students.
-Students must be 5 years old by September 1st, 2016 to be eligible for the 2016/17 Kindergarten school year.
+Please note that in the 2014/15 school year, the State of California changed the incoming age for Kindergarten students.
+Students must be 5 years old by September 1st, 2018 to be eligible for the 2018/19 Kindergarten school year.

 Resurrection School Admission Policy